wazuh/wazuh-documentation/source/packaging/generate-rpm-package.rst

         $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/rpms

-Execute the ``generate_wpk_package.sh`` script, with the different options you desire.
-This script will build a Docker image with all the necessary tools to create the WPK and run a container that will build it:
+Execute the ``generate_rpm_package.sh`` script, with the different options you desire.
+This script will build a Docker image with all the necessary tools to create the RPM and run a container that will build it:

 .. code-block:: console